 Maine LD 1655 (“Data Broker Registry”) was reported unfavorably out of joint committee of jurisdiction on May 21.
 It is not likely to be revived this year.
 Maine LD 1714 (“Maine Consumer Privacy Act”) is a comprehensive data privacy proposal but was never reported out of committee.
 The Maine legislative website pronounced it dead as of June 2.

-New York SB 6701, sponsored by Sen. Kevin Thomas, D-New York, passed the Senate Consumer Protection Committee, final action on May 24.
-Sent to Rules Committee on June 10 as preparation for Senate floor vote.
+New York SB 6701, sponsored by Sen. Kevin Thomas, D-New York, passed the Senate Consumer Protection Committee on May 24.
+It was sent to Rules Committee on June 10 as preparation for Senate floor vote, as yet not forthcoming.
 The bill is known as the “New York Privacy Act” (Assembly companion A 680) and, importantly, is predicated on opt-in.
 It establishes a cluster of consumer rights, among them:

 - Providing access to any of a consumer’s data being processed.